If you get Social Security or Railroad Retirement Board (RRB)

 4. Pay by credit card or debit card.
-Complete the bottom portion of the payment coupon on your Medicare bill, and sign it.
+Complete the bottom portion of the payment coupon and sign it.
+Payments submitted without the bottom portion of the payment coupon may not be processed.
 You'll need to provide the account information as it appears on your card and the expiration date.
 Most credit cards today only have the month and year in expiration date field.
 If your credit card only has a month and year in the expiration date, fill in the month and year on the payment coupon and leave the day field blank.
 Mail your payment to the address above.

 If you get your bill from the Railroad Retirement Board (RRB), the payments options explained on this page don't apply.
 You or your bank must mail your premium payments to:

 Pay attention to the type of bill you get